PrinceLearns/PrinceLearns/README.md

 🚀 Currently diving into Web Development 💻

-🐍 Have experience with Python
+🐍 Have Knowledge of Python

 ☕ Know the basics of Java & C